japila-books/apache-spark-internals/docs/rpc/RpcEnvConfig.md

 In "general", non-YARN case, `clientMode` flag is therefore enabled for executors and disabled for the driver.

-In Spark on YARN in spark-deploy-mode.md#client[`client` deploy mode], `clientMode` flag is however enabled explicitly when Spark on YARN's spark-yarn-applicationmaster.md#runExecutorLauncher-sparkYarnAM[ApplicationMaster] creates the `sparkYarnAM` RPC Environment.
+In Spark on YARN in `client` deploy mode, `clientMode` flag is however enabled explicitly when Spark on YARN's spark-yarn-applicationmaster.md#runExecutorLauncher-sparkYarnAM[ApplicationMaster] creates the `sparkYarnAM` RPC Environment.